 The good news.
 There are all sorts of edibles on the market, for those who would never consider smoking.
 We’ve made a selection that any host could have available for their pot-loving guests.
 If you’ve never experienced an edible—be careful!
 Take it slow… even if you are experienced with smoking.

-First off, Winterlife Hedgehog’s Spikers is a line of “cocktails”, that come in all your favorite flavors: Lemon Drop, Blood Orange Grenadine, Ginger Mint Julep, Holiday Spiced Cranberry Sangria, Mojito, and Mai Tai.
-Designed to be mixed with club soda, each bottle holds enough for 10 servings.
+First off, Winterlife Hedgehog’s Spikers is a line of “cocktails”, that come in all your favorite flavors: Lemon Drop, Blood Orange Grenadine, Ginger Mint Julep, Holiday Spiced Cranberry Sangria, Mojito, and Mai Tai. (seen in the photo at the top of this post) Designed to be mixed with club soda, each bottle holds enough for 10 servings.
 For the more experienced, I could see a small dash of this added to a low-alcohol cocktail.

 For those with a sweet tooth, we eyed a couple of options.
 The 4.20 Bar Mini contains one dose in a bite-sized morsel—offered in a 1:1 ratio of THC to CBD.
 CBD is considered another therapeutic part of the cannabis plant, which does not add to getting high, but helps with pain and anxiety, thus balancing the effects of the THC.
 These bars are a gourmet dark chocolate treat with fair trade 72% Cacao and a hint of sea salt.
 For something even more decadent, pop a truffle from Swifts, available in 8 flavors, all housing a center of whipped crème chocolate ganache.
 They come 6 to a box, each a single dose.